gargi-gupta/AP-Project/README.md

 -->Task method will contain taskID, Task Name,Task Description Department,Supervisor, Staff, Equipment, status, deadline as parameters.
 This method will be called when a new task has to be assigned or the status of a task needs to be seen.

 -->Leave method will contain Leave to Whom, reason, time period as parameters.
 This method will be called when either supervisor or staff needs to apply for a leave.

+-->Logistic approval request method will have ID, Item with quantities and department as parameters.
+This method will be called when staff/ supervisor wants to request for material.